ibm-cloud-docs/vpc/bs_snapshots_about.md

 Restoring from a snapshot of a boot volume creates a new boot volume that you can use to provision another instance.
 Restoring from a snapshot of a data volume creates a secondary volume that is attached to the instance.
 You can also restore a stand-alone (unattached) data volume from a snapshot.

 When you restore volumes from snapshots in a consistency group, you can select some or all of the snapshots.

+## IAM roles for creating and managing single and consistency group snapshots
+{: #snapshots-vpc-iam}

+Snapshots require IAM permissions for role-based access control.
+Depending on your assigned role, you can create and manage single and multi-volume snapshots.
+For more information, see [IAM roles and actions for Block Storage Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-roles) and [IAM roles and actions for Multi Volume Snapshots for VPC](/docs/account?topic=account-iam-service-roles-actions#is.snapshot-consistency-group-roles).

+For more information, see the [best practices for assigning access](/docs/account?topic=account-account_setup#account_setup).
+For the complete IAM process, which includes inviting users to your account and assigning Cloud IAM access, see the [IAM getting started tutorial](/docs/account?topic=account-iamoverview).
+{: tip}

 ## Limitations
 {: #snapshots-vpc-limitations}